DanielVihorev/Crawler/README.md

 A lightweight, Python-based web crawler designed to recursively scan and analyze websites for data extraction, link discovery, and basic site structure mapping.
 Ideal for cybersecurity assessments, educational purposes, or as a foundational component for more advanced data mining tools.

+# List of External and Third Party Libraries

+✅ Standard Library
+	•	urllib.parse – for parsing and joining URLs

+📦 Third-Party Libraries (must be installed via pip)
+	•	requests – for sending HTTP requests
+	•	beautifulsoup4 – for parsing and navigating HTML

 ## 🔍 Features

 - Recursive URL crawling with depth control